Translate this page

 Are there restrictions on which applications I may use on my device?

-What City data or systems can I accessed from my device?
+What City data or systems can I access from my device?

 Which job functions are allowed or prohibited on my device?